Showing posts with label Arts and Culture. Show all posts

 The Philippine culture has given us a glimpse of the glorious past through various artistic renditions that make us feel the unity and camaraderie of being a Filipino.
 It is in our culture to be creative and artistic as a means of emotional expression.
 It is something that bridges the gap between loyalty and colonial mentality.
 It creates solidarity as a nation and everlasting bliss in the hearts of Filipinos living throughout the world.

-To enliven the Philippine culture and arts, the Cultural Center of the Philippines created the Pasinaya festival to fulfill Filipino artists' and cultural enthusiasts' desires and passions in various genres.
+To enliven Philippine culture and arts, the Cultural Center of the Philippines created the Pasinaya festival to fulfill Filipino artists' and cultural enthusiasts' desires and passions in various genres.
 "Pasinaya" is a Filipino term that means a formal opening.
-This year's theme pays tribute to Chinese arts and culture's influence on our lives as Filipinos.
+This year's theme pays tribute to Chinese arts and culture's influence on Filipino lives.

 The Chinese have long been part of Philippine history and culture, and their massive influence remains.
 It was an excellent opportunity to witness and embrace Filipino and Chinese arts and culture through the Pasinaya festival.

 Dubbed the largest national multi-arts festival, the 'Pasinaya' presented memorable cultural presentations and art exhibits in almost all CCP venues.
-The main theater lobby was full of visitors, primarily students and professors from different schools, patiently waiting for the next event at the 'Tanghalang Nicanor Abelardo,' where the resident companies of the CCP are doing their shows, including the Philippine Madrigal Singers, The Bayanihan Philippine National Folk Dance Company; Ballet Philippines and the Philippine Philharmonic Orchestra.
+The main theater lobby was full of visitors, primarily students, and professors from different schools, patiently waiting for the next event at the 'Tanghalang Nicanor Abelardo,' where the resident companies of the CCP are performing their shows, including the Philippine Madrigal Singers, The Bayanihan Philippine National Folk Dance Company, Ballet Philippines, and the Philippine Philharmonic Orchestra.

-There were several presentations and activities in genres like dance, theater, music, films, visual arts, and exhibits.
-It was presented by thousands of Filipino artists in different country regions.
-There were various shows like lion dance, fan dance, and modern hip-hop dance along with the closed street venue of the CCP.
+Several presentations and activities in genres like dance, theater, music, films, visual arts, and exhibits were presented by thousands of Filipino artists from different regions of the country.
+There were various shows like the lion dance, fan dance, and modern hip-hop dance, as well as the CCP's closed street venue.

 There were also dance, music, and stage drama workshops for children and adults to learn and enhance their skills.